llhmo0n/Mooncoin/README.md

 ---

-## ⚠️ CRITICAL NOTICE
+## ⚠️ IMPORTANT NOTICE

 ```
 ╔═══════════════════════════════════════════════════════════════════════════╗
 ║                                                                           ║
-║   MoonVault is NOT money.
+║   Moonvault is NOT money.
 It is infrastructure software.                  ║
 ║                                                                           ║
 ║   • 'Gas units' have NO monetary value                                    ║
 ║   • Gas is NOT transferable - burn only                                   ║